miiimooo/dropcat/README.md

 the aim is to be the glue between the other tools.
-So in our deploy flow we use composer (instead of drush make that we have used for all drupal 7 sites in Wunderkraut Sweden), dropcat and drush, with jenkins (but we could also run our deploys localy, using whatever tools you want to run commands, like bash).
+So in our deploy flow we use composer (instead of drush make that we have used for all drupal 7 sites in Wunderkraut Sweden), dropcat and drush, with jenkins (but we could also run our deploys localy, using whatever tools you want to run commands, like your own terminal).

 ### Commands
 We have now a bunch of commands to use with dropcat, and we are adding more in the near future.

+* backup: backups db to path.
 * prepare: creates drush-alias for site and db on host.
 * tar: tar:s a folder so it could be uploaded later
 * upload: uploads a tar-folder to destination